Toshiba Aurex System 15: Two Ways to Tango in the Present

 When someone claims that “he is the patriarch of the barangay,” he should see that his words and actions are acceptable.
 He should take concrete steps to maintain the health and well-being of every barangay member by integrating medical missions –just like a father who wants all his children to be healthy.

-He should not take sides during barangay hearings but rather punish the wrongdoer.
+He should not take sides during barangay hearings; instead, he should punish the wrongdoer.
 The punishment should be like this: it comes from a concerned father who does not want his son to become the bane of the barangay.
 The world has too many assholes already.

-While the candidates enjoy the perception that the people appreciate them for their advocacies and promises, they appear to be ignorant concerning the long-term needs of their constituents.
-They usually offer short-term and patchwork solutions to the same old problems haunting and destroying Filipino values for centuries.
+While the candidates enjoy the perception that the people appreciate them for their advocacies and promises, they appear to be ignorant of the long-term needs of their constituents.
+They usually offer short-term and patchwork solutions to the same old problems that have been haunting and destroying Filipino values for centuries.

-I pity Kuyang Rey and most Filipino people in this situation.
-While the politician’s generosity in providing the poso, construction materials, or even cinema passes (yes, free movies) appears to be a class act, it defeats the concept of self-reliance and the value of hard work.
+This is where I pity Kuyang Rey and most Filipino people.
+While the concept of self-reliance and the value of hard work.

-A lack of money is not an excuse for working-class Filipinos to depend on other people –especially politicians.
+A lack of money is no excuse for working-class Filipinos to rely on others, especially politicians.
 By giving Kuyang Rey’s family the poso, the candidate did not help him.
 It only made Kuyang Rey even worse.

 Money for your vote.

-After all, it is not the barangay chairman’s task to provide a family with a deep-well pumping machine; it is the job of the Padre de Familia to invest in all the essential things his family needs.
-It’s not the church, DSWD, PCSO, or other charitable organization responsible for one’s needs but the person himself.
+After all, it is not the barangay chairman’s task to provide a family with a deep-well pumping machine; it is the job of the “padre de familia” (head of the family) to invest in all the essential things his family needs.
+It’s not the church, DSWD (Department of Social Welfare and Development), PCSO (Philippine Charity Sweepstakes Office), or other charitable organization responsible for one’s needs, but the person himself.

-A well-meaning politician would coordinate with the water company instead of the poso so that everyone in the barangay, not just a few families, would benefit.
+Instead of the poso, a well-meaning politician would rather coordinate with the water company so that everyone in the barangay would benefit, not only a few families.

 Instead of construction materials, why not gradually help the person find a decent job to build his house from sweat?